Home Manager

 Defining custom user services

-Custom user services are defined under systemd.user.services.<service>
+Custom user services are defined under systemd.user.services.<service>, like:

 systemd.user.services.workstyle = {